NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

-## Step1.
-Prepare Files
+## Step 1: Prepare Files

 The [GDC Data Dictionary](../../Data_Dictionary/viewer.md) describes the types of entities that can be uploaded to the GDC.

 The user can go to the GDC Data Dictionary to __download the template files__ to be used for the upload.
-The templates can be populated with data by the user and should result in a valid file (if validation rules detailed in the data dictionary are met).
+The templates can be populated with data by the user and should result in a valid file (if validation rules detailed in the Data Dictionary are met).

 A template file describes an entity with the following information: